InlandRevenue/Gateway_Services-Access/Identity and Access/README.md

 * [View and download the Identity and Access Services Build Pack](Build%20pack%20-%20Identity%20and%20Access%20Services.pdf) for details on
 	- the token auth implementation using OAuth 2.0
 	- desktop (native) application token auth
+	- Self-sign JWT M2M authentication
-	- SSH Keys
+	- SSH/PGP Keys

 * OAuth Authentication - [How to Integrate](OAuth%20Authentication%20-%20How%20to%20Integrate.md)
 	- Simulating Authentication Flow